-The Remote Mirror option requires a dedicated host port for mirroring data between storage subsystems.
+The Remote Mirror Option requires a dedicated host port for mirroring data between storage subsystems.
 This section describes three configurations that you can use to connect storage subsystems for remote logical drive mirroring, controller ownership of logical drives within storage subsystems, the maximum storage subsystem distance permitted, and some general performance considerations.
 If these configurations do not meet your remote mirror configuration requirement, contact your IBM technical-support representative.

-The Remote Mirror Option is supported on DS4000 Storage Subsystems that have at least two Fibre Channel host ports per controller (machine types 3552 and 1742, and 1722).
+The Remote Mirror Option is supported on DS4000 storage subsystems that have at least two Fibre Channel host ports per controller (FAStT500, DS4400, and DS4300).
 When the Remote Mirror Option is activated, one Fibre Channel host-side I/O port on each controller is dedicated only to mirroring operations.
 For example, in the primary storage subsystem, controller host ports A2 and B2 are dedicated to mirroring operations.
 In the secondary storage subsystem, controller host ports A2 and B2 are also dedicated to mirroring operations.
-See Figure 31 on page 103 for the location of the controller host ports for machine types 3552 and 1742.
+See Figure 31 on page 103 for the location of the controller host ports for FAStT500 and DS4400.

 Figure 31.
-Controller A and Controller B host ports, machine type 3552 and 1742
+Controller A and Controller B host ports, FAStT500 and DS4400

-See Figure 32 for the location of controller host ports for machine type 1722.
+See Figure 32 for the location of controller host ports for DS4300.

 Figure 32.
-Controller A and Controller B host ports, machine type 1722
+Controller A and Controller B host ports, DS4300

-For the machine type 1815, controller host ports A4 and B4 are dedicated for mirroring options when the Enhanced Remote Mirroring premium feature is enabled.
-See Figure 33 on page 104 for the location of controller host ports for machine type 1815.
+For DS4800, controller host ports A4 and B4 are dedicated for mirroring options when the Enhanced Remote Mirroring premium feature is enabled.
+For DS4700, controller host port 2 in DS4700 model 70A/H and port 4 in model 72A/H are dedicated for mirroring options when the Enhanced Remote Mirroring premium feature is enabled.
+See Figure 33 on page 104 for the location of controller host ports for DS4800 and Figure 34 on page 104 and Figure 35 on page 104 for DS4700.